Texas vs Penn State Players to Watch - Second Round

 Texas Players to Watch

-Timmy Allen averages a team-leading 5.4 rebounds per contest.
-He is also putting up 10.3 points and 3.6 assists, shooting 48.2% from the field.
+Timmy Allen posts a team-leading 5.4 rebounds per contest.
+He is also averaging 10.3 points and 3.6 assists, shooting 48.2% from the floor.

+Tyrese Hunter puts up 10.2 points, 2.9 rebounds and 2.5 assists per game.
+At the other end, he posts 0.9 steals and 0.1 blocked shots.

-Dylan Disu is posting 8.5 points, 1 assists and 4.3 rebounds per contest.
+Dylan Disu is posting 8.5 points, 1 assists and 4.3 rebounds per game.

 Penn State Players to Watch

-Seth Lundy is averaging 14.3 points, 6.2 rebounds and 0.9 assists per contest, making 44.8% of his shots from the field and 40.2% from beyond the arc, with 2.6 triples per contest.
+Seth Lundy gives the Nittany Lions 14.3 points, 6.2 rebounds and 0.9 assists per contest.
+He also posts 0.7 steals and 0.6 blocked shots.

-Funk gets the Nittany Lions 12.5 points, 3 rebounds and 1.1 assists per contest.
-He also delivers 0.6 steals and 0.1 blocked shots.
+The Nittany Lions receive 12.5 points, 3 rebounds and 1.1 assists per game from Funk.

-The Nittany Lions receive 8.8 points, 2.9 rebounds and 2 assists per game from Camren Wynter.
+Camren Wynter is averaging 8.8 points, 2.9 rebounds and 2 assists per contest, making 47.4% of his shots from the field and 41.2% from beyond the arc, with 1 treys per game.

-Myles Dread gives the Nittany Lions 5.4 points, 2 rebounds and 0.9 assists per game.
-He also averages 0.5 steals and 0.1 blocked shots.
+Myles Dread gets the Nittany Lions 5.4 points, 2 rebounds and 0.9 assists per contest.
+He also puts up 0.5 steals and 0.1 blocked shots.

 Texas Top Performers (Last 10 Games)